Nissan Leaf interior

 Even taking the fancy screen into account though, the entry-level Nissan Leaf is pretty low-rent inside – the plastics aren’t as squidgy as in a VW e-Golf and it’s all a bit dark and gloomy.
 Tekna and e+ Tekna cars do their best to add a little pizazz – they get a leather-topped dashboard, some cool-looking trim inserts with patterned graphics and partial-leather upholstery.

 The Nissan Leaf’s interior is so quiet it feels a bit like travelling to work in a sensory deprivation tank

-Every Nissan Leaf comes with a seven-inch touchscreen infotainment system with sat-nav as standard – it’s the same system you’ll find in the Nissan Qashqai SUV but can also show you nearby charging spots and plan routes that include a stopover for re-charging.
+Every Nissan Leaf comes with an 8-inch touchscreen infotainment system with sat-nav as standard – it’s the same basic system you’ll find in the Nissan Qashqai SUV but can also show you nearby charging spots and plan routes that include a stopover for re-charging.

 The sat-nav itself is easy to use and it’s easy to stick in a postcode.
 Sadly, processing times can be frustrating – there’s a noticeable delay between pressing the screen and anything actually happening, something you don’t have to put up with in a Volkswagen e-Golf.

-Speaking of music, the four-speaker stereo fitted to basic models is pretty average so if you want more oomph, go for a Tekna which gets a Bose stereo with seven speakers.
+Nissan’s four-speaker stereo fitted to basic models is pretty average so if you want more oomph, go for a Tekna or e+ Tekna which gets a Bose stereo with seven speakers.
 It sounds almost as good as the optional Dynaudio system in the VW e-Golf.